 YDHS and HomeBRIDGE students can participate in activities at either TMHS or JDHS.

-Classes are small and have mixed grades.
-Advanc-ED school accreditation recognized YDHS for its strong mission, excellent staff, and student-centered program.
+Classes are smaller and have mixed grades.
+Cognia school accreditation recognized YDHS for its strong mission, excellent staff, and student-centered program.

 YDHS has a strong connection to the community; classes integrate place-based learning opportunities, and students and staff regularly give back to the community.